 To support and encourage employers to re-employ older workers, the Government issues grants that organisations can benefit from.
 Called the Senior Worker Support Package, schemes and grants include:

-- Senior Employment Credit: For 2021 and 2022, employers will get wage offsets of up to 8% of the wages paid to workers aged 55 and above, and earning up to $4,000.
+- Senior Employment Credit: For wages paid from 1 January 2023 to 31 December 2025, employers will get wage offsets of up to 8% of the wages paid to workers aged 60 and above, and earning up to $4,000 per month.
 The offset amount depends on the workers’ age and wage.
 More support will be given for the older age bands.

-- CPF Transition Offset: This scheme, which only takes effect in 2022, will offset half of the increase in employer CPF contribution rates for that year and is applicable to employees’ incomes paid by employers up to the $6,000 CPF salary ceiling.
+- CPF Transition Offset: The Government will continue to provide employers with a transitory wage offset equivalent to half of the increase in employer’s CPF contribution rates for 2023.
+The offset will be calculated based on the employees’ incomes paid up to the current CPF salary ceiling.

-- Part-time Re-employment Grant: This grant provides up to $125,000 to employers who commit to providing part-time re-employment opportunities to eligible senior workers who request for it.
+- New Part-time Re-employment Grant: This grant provides up to $125,000 to employers who offer part-time re-employment, flexible work arrangements (FWAs) and structured career planning (SCP) to eligible senior workers.

 There are certain types of employees that are exempted from re-employment.
 They include: